PdoyleC/Portfolio-1-Project/README.md

 ### Content

 * Content for the pages were inspired by fellow Code Institute students from Ulrike Riemenschneider [link to site](https://uriem.github.io/art-school/index.html) for her classes timetable layout and Margarita B [link to site](https://uriem.github.io/art-school/index.html) for the Welcome and Chess Benifits sections.
+* Contact page code was inspired by The Coders Coffeeshop page, Ulrike Riemenschneider and Elaine Roche (https://elainebroche-dev.github.io/ms1-thrive/contact.html)

 ### Code

 * Code on how to create the fade-in of the Crosshaven Chess Society and menu bar came from information on this page : [CSS Image fade-in tutorial](https://blog.hubspot.com/website/css-fade-in)
 * Code on how to create the flip-card effect on the Home page was based on example code on : [W3Schools Flip card tutorial](https://www.w3schools.com/howto/howto_css_flip_card.asp)
+* Contact page code was inspired by The Coders Coffeeshop page,
 * code onhow to create a shadow around the submit button [How to create shadows](<https://www.w3schools.com/cssref/css3_pr_box-shadow.php>)
 * Code on how to include google map with marker was based on code from this site :  [How to embed Google Map](https://www.maps.ie/create-google-map/)
 * Code on how to implement flex boxes was based on instructions from [YouTube Flexbox Tutorial](https://www.youtube.com/watch?v=S0a7PEOi0do)